Educational Specialist Degree Completion Requirements

 - The student must meet the Library's initial and final submission requirements and deadlines posted in the Graduate Academic Calendar.

 - The student must be enrolled for at least one graduate credit at MSU during the semester(s) of both submissions to the Library.
+A student submitting in the summer semester may be enrolled in any summer term.

 - The student submits the thesis electronically.
 Submission must be in Portable Document Format (PDF) and uploaded to the Library’s electronic theses and dissertations (ETD) database.